QubitProducts/looker-source-block/README.md

 # Data Architecture

-This model covers the common set of metrics, subject areas used in the Qubit platform.
+This model covers the common set of metrics & subject areas used in the Qubit platform.

 You are welcome to extend this model following the guide below, ensuring you are able to merge future releases of this block into your Looker set-up.